 Oh, you lucky duck!

 You’ve found your way to The Quack, the place for hot takes, deep dives, and musings on the intersection of creativity and disability from author Katharine Duckett.
 I’m a speculative fiction author, teacher, and disability studies scholar who edited the Disabled People Destroy Fantasy edition of the Hugo Award-winning magazine Uncanny, has published stories in disability-themed collections (Disabled People Destroy Science Fiction, Rebuilding Tomorrow: Anthology of Life After the Apocalypse, and more to come), and who currently writes, researches, and presents extensively on disability for various publications, workshops, and panels.
-Subscribe here to get full access to my monthly newsletter and website!
+Subscribe here to get full access to my semi-monthly newsletter and website!

 Why “The Quack”?